Jaretbinford/Jaretbinford.github.io/_posts/2017-4-25-SQL-Storage.md

 ----

 With the addition of the Client library in _0.9.5530_ you can start a peer server to serve access to databases for the client library.
-If you're going to do so on SQL storage you'll need to ensure the database is created before passing in the following commands.
-To do so launch a peer against the transactor and run the following:
+If you're going to do so on SQL storage you'll need to ensure the database is created before standing up the peer-server.
+To do so launch a peer against the transactor (in this case I ran _bin/repl_ from the _Datomic root directory_ and run the following:

 #### MySQL: